grettke/help/help.md

 -   **Relationship:** How closely those activities are related in the current place.
 -   **Frequency:** How many times you perform these actions when you here.

-The relationship between &ldquo;doing those things&rdquo; and those 4 properties is still unclear and being explored.
+The relationship between "doing those things" and those 4 properties is still unclear and being explored.

 1.  `s`